ankitects/anki-betas/src/anki2.1.50.md

 - Behind-the-scenes improvements to the deck and notetype selectors (thanks to Sam).
 - Change cards/notes toggle to Ctrl/Cmd+Alt+T to avoid conflict on macOS.
 - Changed the "Previous Card Info" shortcut to avoid a conflict with language input.
+- Colpkg imports now always require a full sync.
 - Deck creation in the custom study screen has been reworked, and now supports undo properly (thanks to Rumo).
 - Don't show error when gsettings exists but does not have a GNOME theme set (thanks to Spooghetti420).
 - Don't show error when Windows color scheme setting is missing (thanks to qxo).
+- Fall back on regular file deletion when no recycling bin/trash folder is available on Linux.
 - Filtered decks in 'order added' now sort by card template.
 - Fix deck name not updating after deck/notetype renamed (thanks to Hikaru).
 - Fixed "tag duplicates" possibly operating on stale data (thanks to Ren).